a-karma/Bogor_Workshop/DAY_1/Session2.md

 Looks like the program is not installed :(

+To protect the integrity of the file system on a server, normal user do not have permissions to directly install softwares.
-On servers you often do not have permissions to install softwares directly.
-This is because You can read more about conda [here](https://docs.conda.io/en/latest/)
+You can read more about conda [here](https://docs.conda.io/en/latest/)